UST Growling Tigers basketball: Coaches

-The Growling Tigers have had 20 coaches in around a century's existence of their basketball program.
+The Growling Tigers have had more than 20 coaches in over a century's existence of their basketball program.
 Pido Jarencio returned after a couple of coaching changes since Aldin Ayo's departure in the wake of the Sorsogon Bubble controversy.
 Jarencio resigned at the end of the 2013 season after leading the Tigers for eight years which resulted to one championship and two runner-up finishes.

-In the team's history, five of their head coaches became coaches of the national team, and four went on to coach teams in the Philippine Basketball Association.
+In the team's history, six of their head coaches became coaches of the national team, and four went on to coach teams in the Philippine Basketball Association.

-Herr Silva and Aric del Rosario are the team's longest tenured coaches, each compiling 17 years in service.
-Silva's years at the helm of the Goldies were interwoven with Fely Fajardo's tenure in the 1950s and included a one-game stint as an interim coach in 1964 after Fajardo's abrupt resignation prior to the start of the UAAP season.
+Aric del Rosario and Herr Silva are the team's longest tenured coaches, each compiling 17 years in service.
+Silva's years at the helm of the Goldies were interwoven with Fely Fajardo's tenure in the 1950s and included a one-game stint as an interim coach in 1964 after Fajardo's resignation prior to the start of the UAAP season.
 He is also the school's winningest coach with nine championships, the first of which were six straight titles from 1939 until 1949 (interrupted by the war), and then a three-peat from 1951 to 1953.
-Del Rosario was promoted head coach in 1985 following a stint with UST's junior basketball program.
-He stepped down after three years following a controversy involving one of his players' eligibility.
+Del Rosario was promoted head coach in 1985 following a stint with UST's high school basketball program.
+He stepped down after three years following a controversy involving one of his players' eligibility issues.
 He came back in 1990 and led the Tigers to a four-year championship run, the first of which was an undefeated 1993 campaign.

-Silva was also enshrined to the PSC's Philippine Sports Hall of Fame in 2010 as coach of the 1954 national team that competed in the Brazil World Championship.
+Silva was also enshrined to the PSC's Philippine Sports Hall of Fame in 2010 as coach of the 1954 national team that competed in the FIBA World Championship in Brazil.
 Chito Calvo was included in the fourth batch of inductees in 2021.
 He was also enshrined to the FIBA Hall of Fame as a contributor to the sport in 2007.
 Both coaches were honored with the Lifetime Achievement Award by the National Basketball Hall of Fame Foundation in 1999.